github/docs/content/get-started/quickstart/hello-world.md

 * Make changes to a file and push them to {% data variables.product.product_name %} as commits
 * Open and merge a pull request

 To complete this tutorial, you need a [{% data variables.product.product_name %} account](http://github.com) and Internet access.
 You don't need to know how to code, use the command line, or install Git (the version control software that {% data variables.product.product_name %} is built on).
+If you have a question about any of the expressions used in this guide, head on over to the [glossary](/get-started/quickstart/github-glossary) to find out more about our terminology.

 ## Creating a repository